Szego condition, scattering, and vibration of Krein strings: Canonical Hamiltonian systems

 {That identity, along with \eqref{27yan}, yields $\Pt_{\tau}^{*}/(x+i) \in L^2(\mu)$ and $\limsup_{\tau\to\infty}\|\Pt_{\tau}^{*}/(x+i)\|^2_{L^2(\mu)}\le\pi$.} Moreover, the inequality in \eqref{eq46} is, in fact, equality, and we get

 Next, we claim that

 Given the properties of $\Pt_\tau^*$, this is nearly obvious.
-However, in the next few lines, we give rigorous proof to that.
+However, in the next few lines, we give the proof of \eqref{out2}.
 Indeed, as {showed in Lemma \ref{l24} above}, $\Pt_\tau^*$ is outer in $\C_+$.
 Then, the function $\Pt_\tau^* D_{\mu}/(z+i)$ lies in $N_+(\C_+)$ and has non-tangential boundary values in $L^2(\R)$ thanks to the following bound

 Hence, $\Pt_\tau^* D_{\mu}/(z+i)$ is in $N_+(\C_+) \cap L^2(\R) = H^2(\C_+)$ (see the discussion after Theorem 5.4 in \cite{Garnett} concerning the last equality of sets).
 Therefore, the function $f$ defined by belongs to the Hardy space $H^2(\D)$ in the open unit disk $\D$ as established in Chapter VI.C in \cite{Koos98}.
 The mean-value formula for functions in $H^2(\D)$ yields